Interactive measurement of vignetting and sensor nonuniformity

 - The x and y coordinates of the hot and dead pixels are listed.
 The maximum is 100.
 Coordinates are in pixels from the top-left.

-The CSV and XML files contain EXIF data, which is image metadata that contains important camera, lens, and exposure settings.
-By default, Imatest uses a small program, jhead.exe, which works only with JPEG files, to read EXIF data.
+They also contain EXIF data, which is image metadata that contains important camera, lens, and exposure settings.
 To read detailed EXIF data from all image file formats, we recommend downloading, installing, and selecting Phil Harvey’s ExifTool, as described here.